advanced-javascript-Riva/RESTy-api/README.md

 **Getting Started with Create React App**

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The entry point for this application is `App.js`.

+- To create a React application, run `npx create-react-app (name of project here, all lowercase)`
+- To install it globally, run ‘npm install -g create-react-app’

 ## Available Scripts